-Juvenile cod were observed throughout most of the range of depths traversed by the submersibles to a depth of 130 m, but they occurred most abundantly at 60-120 m.
-In Placentia Bay, age 1 and age 2-4 cod co-occurred laterally and

-Percent trequency of occurrence of young (age 1) and old (age 2-4) juvenile cod in areas of sparse/none and moderate/dense bottom coverage of macroalgae (kelp, Laminaria digitata or Agarum cribrosum, and Irish moss, Chondrus crispus), Cormorant Cove and Haystack Bank, April 1995 (- expected number of juvenile cod if their distribution was proportional to the frequency of occurrence of the algae coverage category identified in the submersible survey). vertically within the study area.
-The depth range of juvenile cod distribution was also consistent with previous observations on shallow offshore banks (Lough et al., 1989, Wigley and Serchuk, 1992, Walsh et al., 1995).
-Observations of the distribution and substrate use of individual juvenile cod have generally been from shallow depths, less than 20 m (Keats et al., 1987, Keats, 1990).
-However, juvenile cod (age 0-2) appear to occur regularly as deep as 100 m in coastal bays of Newfoundland and offshore onto the shelf (Dalley and Anderson, 1997).
-By tracking acoustically tagged cod inshore, Svendsen (1995) observed that large age 1 iuveniles (21-27 cm) inhabit depths ranging from 10-30 m inshore.
-In a tagging experiment, Pihl and Ulmestrand (1993) found that most age 1 cod were recaptured in less than 10 meters of water, close to shore.
-Nearshore studies (Methven and Bajdik, 1994) have shown that age 0+ cod are numerous in depths less than 5 m nearshore, but that abundance generally decreases from late summer to late autumn.
+We observed juvenile cod throughout most of the range of depths traversed by the submersibles to a depth of 130 m, but occurred most abundantly at 60 - 120 m.
+In Placentia Bay, age 1 and age 2 - 4 cod co-occured laterally and vertically within our study area.
+The depth range of juvenile cod distribution was also consistent with previous observations on shallow offshore banks (Lough et al. 1989, Wigley & Serchuk 1992, Walsh et al. 1995).
+Observations of the distribution and substrate use of individual juvenile cod have generally been from shallow depths, less than 20 m (Keats et al. 1987, Keats 1990).
+However, juvenile cod (age 0 - 2) appear to occur regularly as deep as 100 m in coastal bays of Newfoundland and offshore onto the shelf (Dalley & Anderson submitted).
+By tracking acoustically tagged cod inshore, Svendsen (1995) observed that large age 1 juveniles (21 - 27 cm) inhabit depths ranging from 10 - 30 m inshore.
+In a tagging experiment, Pihl & Ulmestrand (1993) found that most age 1 cod were recaptured in less than 10 meters of water, close to shore.
+Nearshore studies (Methven & Bajdik 1994, Gotceitas & Gregory unpublished data) have shown that age 0+ cod are numerous in depths less than 5 m nearshore, but that abundance generally decreases from late summer to late fall.
 Few older individuals were found within 70 m of shore in either of these studies.
 These observations suggest that age 0+ cod move deeper as they grow.
-Age 1 individuals in spring 1995, would have been age 0+ individuals the previous autumn.
+Age 1 individuals in spring 1995, would have been age 0+ individuals the previous fall.
 Therefore, our observations also support the contention that young cod move into deeper water over time.